-- Concurrent with creation of WSCUC proposal between NCU and NU, the NUS Board of Trustees and senior leaders of all NUS affiliates developed a strategy to advance the NUS mission by four goals: - (1) Drive operating excellence to deliver a superior student experience. - (2) Develop a broad portfolio of new and career-relevant programs. - (3) Build a national brand that increases interest in attending our institutions and drives enrollment. - (4) Innovate the way we help students explore and pursue new careers. - To operationalize this transformation, several new senior administrators were hired, a new Transformation Office was created, and a 12-18-month timeline was created.
+- Concurrent with creation of WSCUC proposal between NCU and NU, the BOT entered into consulting contract with McKinsey consulting firm to assist merging institutions to become a sizeable and scalable among large online institutions. - After extensive and rigorous evaluation completed in partnership with McKinsey, the NUS Board of Trustees and senior leaders of all NUS affiliates developed a strategy to advance the NUS mission by four goals: - (1) Drive operating excellence to deliver a superior student experience. - (2) Develop a broad portfolio of new and career-relevant programs. - (3) Build a national brand that increases interest in attending our institutions and drives enrollment. - (4) Innovate the way we help students explore and pursue new careers. - To operationalize this transformation, several new senior administrators were hired, a new Transformation Office was created, and a 12-18month timeline was created.